 We’ve all heard the warning in “The Christmas Story” when Ralphie just has to have an official Red Ryder that you’ll shoot your eye out.
 And while it’s true that BB guns are weapons and should be treated as such, a lot of families see these guns as a right of passage for their kids.
 It might be the first introduction your child has to a weapon and it’s a good opportunity to teach them firearm respect and responsibility.
 But what are the best BB guns available for kids?
 After all, if you’re going to get one, you want quality.

-Most BB guns are passed off as children’s toys, although in all honesty they’re about as safe as a lawn dart (an old-timey toy wherein you throw huge darts on the lawn to see who could land the farthest or the most accurately that’s been banned from retail because of all the damage it does to people when played with).
-However, this doesn’t change the fact that these are complex guns (not firearms since they don’t use gunpowder to work) that can do significant damage to a person if you have a quality metal BB gun on hand and when used with steel pellets that can ricochet off surfaces or penetrate skin when fired off.
+Most BB guns are passed off as children’s toys, although in all honesty they’re about as safe as a lawn dart.
+This doesn’t change the fact that these are complex guns (not firearms since they don’t use gunpowder to work) that can do significant damage to a person if you have a quality metal BB gun on hand.

 Our List of the Best BB Guns for Kids

 1. Crosman CCP8 B2 Vigilante CO2 .177-Caliber Pellet and BB Revolver: